py-mine/mcproto/docs/contributing/issue-guide.md

 snippets or whole files just for the purpose of the reproducible example, do your best to reduce the amount of code as much as you can and try to avoid using external dependencies in the snippet (except for mcproto of course).

+??? tip "How to include code-snippets (markdown)"

+    In case you're not yet familiar with the syntax, GitHub issues use `markdown` format, which means you can use some nice custom formatting to make the text appear distinct.
+One of these formatting options is a source-code block / code snippet.
+To include one, you will want to use the following syntax:

+    ````markdown
+    ```language
+    your code
+    it can be multiline
+    ```
+    ````

+    Note that the symbols used here aren't single quotes (`'`), they're backticks: `` ` ``.
+    On an english keyboard, you can type these using the key right below escape (also used for tildes: `~`).

+    The `language` controls how the code will be highlighted.
+For python, you can use `python`, for yaml, `yaml`, etc.

-Sometimes, the bug can't be described in terms of code snippets, such as when reporting a mistake in the documentation, in that case, provide a link to the documentation or whatever other relevant that will allows us to see the bug with minimal effort.
+Sometimes, the bug can't be described in terms of code snippets, such as when reporting a mistake in the documentation.
+In that case, provide a link to the documentation or whatever other relevant things that will allows us to see the bug with minimal effort.
+In certain cases, it might even be fine to leave the reproduction steps section empty.

 ## Next steps

-Once you submit the issue, the main part of reporting a bug is done, but things aren't completely over yet.
-You now have 2 choices:
+Once the issue is submitted, you have 2 options:

-### Wait for us to get to the problem
+### Wait for us to address it

-If you don't wish to solve the bug yourself, all that remains is waiting for us to handle it.

-Please understand that we are all volunteers here and we work on the project simply for the fun of it.
+We will try to review your issue as soon as possible.
+Please be patient though, as this is an open-source project maintained by volunteers, who work on it simply for the fun of it.
 This means that we may sometimes have other priorities in life or we just want to work on some more interesting tasks first.
-It might therefore take a while for us to get to your bug (don't worry though, in most cases, we're pretty quick).
-Even if things are slower, we kindly ask you to avoid posting comments like "Any progress on this?" as they are not helpful and create unnecessary clutter in the discussion.
+It might therefore take a while for us to get to your issue, but we try and do our best to respond reasonably quickly, when we can.
+Even when things are slower, we kindly ask you to avoid posting comments like "Any progress on this?" as they are not helpful and only create unnecessary clutter in the discussion.

 When we do address your issue, we might need further information from you.
 GitHub has a notification system, so once we respond, you will be notified there.
 Note that, by default, these notifications might not be forwarded to your email or elsewhere, so please check GitHub periodically for updates.

-Finally, when we fix your bug, we will mark the issue as closed (GitHub will notify you of this too).
-Once that happens, your bug should be fixed, but we appreciate it if you take the time to verify that everything is working correctly.
-If the issue persists, you can reopen the issue and let us know.
+Finally, when we address your issue, we will mark the issue as closed (GitHub will notify you of this too).
+Once that happens, your bug should be fixed / feature implemented, but we appreciate it if you take the time to verify that everything is working correctly.
+If something is still wrong, you can reopen the issue and let us know.

 !!! warning "Issues are fixed on the main branch"

       Do note that when we close an issue, it means that we have fixed your bug in the `main` branch of the repository.
       That doesn't necessarily mean the fix has been released on PyPI yet, so you might still need to wait for the next release.
-Alternatively, you can also try the [git installation](../installation/index.md#latest-git-version) to get the project right from that latest `main` branch.
+Alternatively, you can also try the [git installation] to get the project right from that latest `main` branch.

 ### Attempt to solve it yourself